MicroControleurMonde/ESP32-C6_RNG/Reports/Ent_report_analyses.md

 ## 2. Entropy:

-Entropy = 3.555 bits per byte.
+Entropy = **3.555 bits per byte**.

-3.555 bits per byte is relatively low compared to the maximum entropy, indicating that the data is not perfectly random and exhibits some patterns or repetitive motifs.
+3.555 bits per byte is relatively low compared to the maximum entropy, indicating that the data is not perfectly random and shows some patterns or repetitive motifs.

 ## 3. Optimal Compression: